A Step-by-Step Guide on How to Plaster a Wall with Cement

 Step 7: Work in Sections

-• Divide the wall into manageable sections to ensure that the plaster remains workable as you apply it.
+• Divide the wall into manageable sections to keep the plaster workable during application.

 Step 8: Smooth the Surface

-• Once a section is covered, use the trowel to smooth the surface of the plaster, removing any excess and creating an even finish.
+• After covering a section, use your trowel to smooth the plaster, eliminating any excess and creating a flat finish.

 Step 9: Repeat the Process

-• Continue applying the plaster in upward strokes, working from the top down, until the entire wall is covered with the first coat.
+• Continue applying plaster in upward strokes, working from the top down, until the entire wall is coated with the first layer.

 Step 10: Check for Uniformity

-• As you work, periodically step back to check for uniform thickness and coverage, making adjustments as needed.
+• Periodically step back to assess the thickness and coverage, making adjustments as necessary to ensure consistency.

 Step 1: Address High Points